pclaci/docker-payaraserver-full/README.md

 ### Environment Variables

-The following environment variables are available to confgiure Payara Server.
+The following environment variables are available to configure Payara Server.
 When edited either in a `Dockerfile` or before the `startInForeground.sh` script is ran, they will change the behaviour of the Payara Server instance.

 - `JVM_ARGS` - Specifies a list of JVM arguments which will be passed to Payara in the `startInForeground.sh` script.
 - `DEPLOY_PROPS` - Specifies a list of properties to be passed with the deploy commands generated in the `generate_deploy_commands.sh` script, For example `'--properties=implicitCdiEnabled=false'`.